IS2AI/ExoMem-AR-Memory/README.md

 * [Load the spatiotemporal memory in AR](#load)
 * [Computer-based test](#test)

-## Record the spatiotemporal memory in AR
+## Create the holographic visuospatial memory in AR
 1. Start the ros master
   * Open a new terminal, roscore will use python 2.7
   * $ sudo update-alternatives --config python